-COURSE OBJECTIVES To make the students aware about various concepts of Financial CS01: Management.
-CS02: To familiarize students on capital budgeting techniques.
-CS03: To make students know about cost of capital.
-CS04: To make students understand leverage of the company.
-CS05: To understand the financial decision making.
-COURS COURSE OUTCOMES Students will be able to understand the significance of financial C01: management.
-Students will be able to understand the significance of capital C02: budgeting Students will be able to understand the significance of cost of C03: capital.
-C04: Students will be able to understand the leverage issues.
-C05: Students will be able to apply financial decision making skills.
+To make the students aware about various concepts of Financial

+- CS01: Management. - CS02: To familiarize students on capital budgeting techniques. - CS03: To make students know about cost of capital. - CS04: To make students understand leverage of the company. - CS05: To understand the financial decision making.

+Students will be able to understand the significance of financial

+- C01: management. - C02: Students will be able to understand the significance of capital budgeting.. - C03: Students will be able to understand the significance of cost of capital. - C04: Students will be able to understand the leverage issues. - C05: Students will be able to apply financial decision making skills.